Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 What it does: Works with VS Code (including Cursor, Windsurf, VSCodium) and JetBrains IDEs with features like interactive diff viewing, selection context sharing, and quick launch.

-Note: A new native VS Code extension is available (launched Oct 2025), providing a graphical interface without requiring terminal familiarity.
+Note: A native VS Code extension is available, providing a graphical interface without requiring terminal familiarity.

 MCP (Model Context Protocol) Integration ⭐⭐⭐⭐